 All families who want to do the work of learning an instrument are invited!
-I strive to make my studio a safe place for people of all learning styles, backgrounds, identities, orientations, and family structures.
+I strive to make my studio a safe and productive place for people of all learning styles, backgrounds, identities, orientations, and family structures.

 I'm not "a Suzuki teacher" in the strictest sense, but Shinichi Suzuki’s philosophy of immersive learning and step-by-step mastery, supported by an encouraging parent, is the greatest influence on my teaching style.
 My outlook was profoundly shaped by my teacher-training courses through the Suzuki Association of the Americas with Ronda Cole, Carrie Reuning-Hummel, Martha Shackford, and Linda Case.
 I attend regional Suzuki institutes as often as possible to observe visiting master teachers in action.

-My experience studying and performing early music -- pre-classical repertoire that lies outside the musical canon I'd grown up with -- also influences how I teach.
-Recognizing that today's music students will have an unprecedented degree of choice in the kinds of music available to them to play in their later lives, I like to incorporate diverse styles in our studio repertoire.
+My own experience studying and performing early music -- pre-classical repertoire that lies outside the musical canon I'd grown up with -- also influences how I teach.
+Recognizing that today's music students will have an unprecedented degree of choice in the kinds of music available to them to play in their later lives, I like to incorporate diverse styles and cultures in our studio repertoire.
 I also introduce some knowledge of music theory and history so that my students will have more tools to understand our modern, pluralistic musical landscape.
 I like to think that this approach is valuable whether the students continue in later life as amateur or professional players in any genre, or simply as curious, thoughtful listeners.

 Kids and families who look forward to participation in student orchestras and classical chamber music programs, and who welcome our forays into traditional music, will get the most enjoyment out of our repertoire.